madprops/gifmaker/README.md

 ### Script

-You can provide a `toml` file to define any argument.
+You can make `toml` files that define the arguments to use.

-Then point to it using `--script="/path/to/script.toml"`
+Provide the path of a script like this: `--script="/path/to/script.toml"`

 For example, the script can look like this: